What makes the Kimberley special?

 Since 2008, there has been strong bipartisan political support for protecting the Kimberley coast in a Great Kimberley Marine Park and good progress has been made.

-In March 2015, 100 marine scientists, along with the Australian Marine Sciences Association, the Australian Coral Reef Society and the Society for Conservation Biology signed a statement recognising the pristine nature of the Kimberley’s coastal waters and calling for a world-class network of marine sanctuaries to protect them.
+In March 2015, 100 marine scientists signed a statement recognising the pristine nature of the Kimberley’s coastal waters and calling for a world-class network of marine sanctuaries to protect them.
 Tourism businesses have also supported increased protection.

 During the public consultations on the most recent marine parks at Roebuck Bay, Horizontal Falls and the North Kimberley, over 50,000 submissions were made calling for greater protection, breaking all previous records.
-The opportunity now exists to complete the Great Kimberley Marine Park in this term of government – a marine asset for WA that will rival the Great Barrier Reef.
+The opportunity now exists to complete the Great Kimberley Marine Park – a marine asset for WA that will rival the Great Barrier Reef.

 CREATING A FUTURE FOR THE KIMBERLEY